ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         command failures or cascade effects (which is true of similar modes in other systems).
 Use this to get an idea of what might happen, but do not substitute it for a good staging environment.

+    Collection
+        A packaging format for bundling and distributing Ansible content() plugins, roles, modules, and so on).
+Collections release independent of other collections or ``ansible-base`` so features can be available sooner to users.
+Collectoins may come packaged with Ansible (version 2.10 or later) or installed with ``ansible-galaxy collection install <namespace.collection>``.

+    Collection name
+        In the second part of a Fully Qualified Collection Name, the collection name further divides the functional characteristics of the collection content and denotes ownership.
+For example, the ``cisco`` namespace might contain ``cisco.ios``, cisco.aci, and cisco.nxos, containing content for managing network devices maintained by Cisco.

+    community.general (collection)
+        A special collection managed by the Ansible Community Team containing all the modules and plugins which shipped in Ansible 2.9 that do ont have their own dedicated Collection.
+See `community.general <https://galaxy.ansible.com/community/general>`_` on Galaxy.

+    community.network (collection)
+        Similar to ``community.general``, focusing on network content. `community.network <https://galaxy.ansible.com/community/network>`_` on Galaxy.

     Connection Plugin
         By default, Ansible talks to remote machines through pluggable